 The U.S. Department of Health and Human Services Health Resources and Services Administration (HRSA) has awarded FIU-CBRI a $1.8 million grant (M01HP31299) to expand the South Florida professional workforce trained to provide inter-professional behavioral health care.
 The grant, entitled “FIU Behavioral Health Workforce Education and Training Fellowship,” is part of HRSA’s Behavioral Health Workforce Education and Training (BHWET) Program.
-CBRI Director Eric F. Wagner, Ph.D., is the FIU-BHWET Principal Investigator; Adriana E. Foster, M.D., is FIU-BHWET Training Director; Dr. Foster is the Professor and Vice Chair of Clinical and Research Programs in FIU’s Department of Psychiatry.
+CBRI Director Eric F. Wagner, Ph.D., was the FIU-BHWET Principal Investigator; Adriana E. Foster, M.D., is FIU-BHWET Training Director; Dr. Foster was the Professor and Vice Chair of Clinical and Research Programs in FIU’s Department of Psychiatry.

 - integrated behavioral health-primary care;

 - an inter-professional approach to patient care; and

 In teaching this curriculum, we leveraged FIU’s Herbert Wertheim College of Medicine (HWCOM) NeighborhoodHELP™ (NHELP) innovative inter-professional model of health care delivery.
 Field placement sites include the NHELP program, Citrus Health Network, and Banyan Health Systems (both of which are Federally Qualified Health Centers), and the Village South.
 FIU has strong existing relationships with these partners who not only train, but recruit and hire our programs’ alumni.
 The grant’s goals were:

 - Expand field placement and internship slots with an integrated behavioral health focus to a total of 28 annual internships slots across three professional training programs serving medically underrepresented, vulnerable, and culturally diverse populations and communities throughout South Florida;